MegaMosquito/magritte/README.md

 :~ $
 ```

 After making the changes, unmount the disk manually, then see if it will re-mount using your changes to the permanent mounts. (the `mount -a` command tries to mount all of the permanent mounts that are not currently mounted).
-Oh, and please note that the command to unmount paritions in Linux is `umount` (not unmount, as one might expect).
+Oh, and please note that the command to unmount partitions in Linux is `umount` (not unmount, as one might expect).

 ```
  $ umount /media/pi/my-disk
  $ mount -a
 ```

-Then check that it is remounted by running `mount` with no arguments or `sudo sblk`.
-If the mount shows, try exploring the files below the mount point.
+Then check that it is remounted by running `mount` with no arguments or `sudo lsblk`.
+If the mount point shows up in that output, try exploring the files below the mount point.
 If this all looks good, then reboot the machine, and check again after rebooting.

 ### How to format a disk for Linux use.